 Since EAAT4 is expected to operate at low micromolar to submicromolar glutamate concentrations, it can be speculated that the transporter is not optimized for fast operation.
 At 0.5 μM concentration, EAAT4 binds only one glutamate molecule every 100 ms. Therefore, capture of glutamate by the transporter is most likely the rate limiting step and other transporter reactions, such as glutamate translocation, are comparatively fast.
 In contrast, EAAT4 appears to be optimized for tight binding of glutamate.
-Several factors contribute to this optimization in comparison to the other transporter subtypes: (a) higher affinity Na+ binding sites result in higher apparent affinity for glutamate; (b) slower dissociation of glutamate leads to tighter binding; (c) the unique voltage dependence of transport results in higher apparent affinity at physiological transmembrane potentials and, thus, to more efficient trapping of glutamate.
-It will be interesting to determine the molecular basis for this high-affinity optimization of EAAT4.
+Several factors contribute to this optimization in comparison to the other transporter subtypes: (a) higher affinity Na+ binding sites result in higher apparent affinity for glutamate; (b) slower disof the modeled $K{\rm m}$ is slightly steeper than that of the experimentally determined one.
+The reason may be that there are other partial reactions in the transport mechanism affecting the voltage dependence of EAAT4 transport that were not observed here.